vdwees/rtc-tools/doc/examples/goal_programming.rst

 For the goals that want to apply our goals to every timestep, so we use the ``path_goals()`` method.
 This is a method that returns a list of the path goals we defined above.
-Goals that inherit ``StateGoal`` are always path goals and must also always be initialized with the parameter ``self``.
+Note that with path goals,  each timestep is implemented as an independant goal- if we cannot satisfy our min/max on time step A, it will not affect our desire to satisfy the goal at time step B. Goals that inherit ``StateGoal`` are always path goals and must also always be initialized with the parameter ``self``.

 .. literalinclude:: ../../examples/goal_programming/src/example.py
   :language: python